mckulpa/kubernetes-backend-demo/kubernetes/step14/EXERCISE.md

 Prefixing resource names with `{{ .Release.Name }}` allows us to have multiple instances of the system installed in one namespace.

 In order to reduce repetition and ease maintenance we can use definitions in `_helpers.tpl` file.
-Prefixing file name with `_` will prevent Helm from trying to run templating engine on them.
+Prefixing file name with `_` will prevent Helm from creating a Kubernetes manifest out of it.

 Notice direct `{{ .Release.Name }}` usage on `ingress.yaml` as well as using a custom template definition (`{{ include "api-gateway.name" . }}`) in `api-gateway-deployment.yaml`.